-Stock Based Compensation.
-All stock-based payments to employees and to nonemployee directors for their services as directors consisted of grants of restricted stock and stock options, which are measured at fair value on the grant date and recognized in the consolidated statements of operations as compensation expense over the relevant vesting period.
-Restricted stock payments to nonemployees are recognized as an expense over the period of performance.
+Stock-Based Compensation.
+All stock-based payments to employees and to directors for their services as directors consisted of grants of restricted stock and stock options, which are measured at fair value on the grant date and recognized in the consolidated statements of operations as compensation expense over the relevant vesting period.
+Restricted stock payments and stock option grants to consultants are recognized as an expense over the period of performance.
 Such payments are measured at fair value at the earlier of the date a performance commitment is reached or the date performance is completed.
 In addition, for awards that vest immediately and are nonforfeitable, the measurement date is the date the award is issued.